Jesse-21/universe/README.md

 Welcome to the setup guide for Universe!
 To start, you'll need [node.js](https://github.com/nvm-sh/nvm), [yarn](https://classic.yarnpkg.com/lang/en/docs/install/#mac-stable), and [mongodb](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-os-x/) configured locally.

-Once you have node.js, yarn and mongodb, you'll need to fill the following environment variables to have a fully operational bebOS instance on localhost:
+Once you have node.js, yarn and mongodb, you'll need to fill the following environment variables to have a fully operational beb.quest instance on localhost:

 ### .env file setup